lilychuang78/milestone3/README.md

     - Each value in the input fileds is sent and stored to MongoDB database.
     - After submit by clicking "SUBMIT" button, the page is directed to "Intents" page, where a user can see the updated list of intents, including the one that was just added to the database.
     - A flash message "intent added" is shown on the "Intents" page once the intent is successfully added.

-6. LogOut
+7. LogOut
     - Users can logout anytime by clicking on "Log Out" either in the navbar or on the footer.
     - Users are directed to the homepage with a flash message "logged out" once logged one out.

-7. Page Not found
+8. Page Not found
     - Page-not-found page is directed when a user is searching for a non-exisiting landing page. </br>
     <img src="readme-images/page-not-found.jpg" alt="page not found" width=50% height="50%"></br>

     - Users can click on "GO HOME" button to be directed back to the home page.

-8. Footer
+9. Footer
     - Users can direct to log in page by clicking the log in anchor in the footer.
     - Users can log out by clicking the log out anchor in the footer.

-9. User in session
+10. User in session
     - Users can only see "Intents" and "AddIntents" page when they are logged in the session.
-    - When the users attempt to enter the page directly with the links of http://milestone3-lily.herokuapp.com/intents and http://milestone3-lily.herokuapp.com/add_intent, the page lands on the home page.
-A flash message appears to remind the users "you are not logged in".
+    - When the users attempt to enter a page directly with the links of http://milestone3-lily.herokuapp.com/intents, http://milestone3-lily.herokuapp.com/add_intent, and http://milestone3-lily.herokuapp.com/log_out the page lands on the home page with a flash message "you are not logged in".

 ## Development Tools
 ### Languages
 1. Frontend languages are used through out the website.